autoplot/documentation/javadoc/org/das2/dataset/parser/VectorDataSetParser.md

-# org.das2.dataset.parser.VectorDataSetParserClass for reading ascii tables into a VectorDataSet.
-This parses a
+# org.das2.dataset.parser.VectorDataSetParser

- file by looking at each line to see if it matches one of two Patterns: one for properties and one for records.
+Class for reading ascii tables into a VectorDataSet.
+This parses a file by looking at each line to see if it matches one of two Patterns: one for properties and one for records.
 If a record matched, then the record is matched and fields pulled out, parsed and insered a